 Microfiber couches are one of the most comfortable couches ever.
 However, they become dirty quite easily and kids just love to create art masterpieces on them.
 Cleaning them may seem difficult and you may even consider replacing them.
 But do try this simple fix before you discard your lovely couch.

 You’ll need rubbing alcohol, a sponge, a sprayer and a scrubbing brush.
-Pour the rubbing alcohol in the sprayer and spray it all over the stain till it saturates.
+Pour the rubbing alcohol into the sprayer and spray it all over the stain till it saturates.
 The alcohol will evaporate quite quickly so spray continuously.
 Using your sponge, scrub vigorously till the stain starts to visibly reduce.
 Once you are done scrubbing, leave it to dry.
 Use your brush to ruffle the couch back once the alcohol has dried.
 We strongly recommend that you use a pair of gloves while handling the scrubbing alcohol and try not to drink it :).

 Having a pet is a wonderful feeling indeed.
 If you have a furry friend, be warned that their fur has been known to cause a lot of diseases, including the very dangerous Toxoplasmosis.
 It would be a good idea to rid your house of their fur once in a while to avoid pathogens of various kinds.